ammogcoder/Analytics/README.md

 Crash and exception measurement allows you to measure the number and type of caught and uncaught crashes and exceptions that occur in your app.

+Exceptions will appear at "Behavior/Crashes and Exceptions" grouped by app version, in the format:

+Type (@class:method) {message}

+Crashes represent instances where your app encountered unexpected conditions at runtime and are often fatal, causing the app to crash and are sent to Google Analytics automatically by setting the TrackUncaughtExceptions configuration value to true.

 ```
 CrossAnalytics.Current.TrackException(ex, false);
 ```

-**Unhandled Exceptions**

-Unhandled exceptions will appear at "Behavior/Crashes and Exceptions" grouped by app version, in the format:

-Type (@class:method) {message}

 Also, for a detailed information, you will find associated events at "Behavior/Events/Overview" under “Crashes” category.
 This section will provide a full StackTrace in the "Event Label" column.

 - Event Action = Type (@class:method) {message}
 - Event Label = ex.StackTrace

-These exceptions represent instances where your app encountered unexpected conditions at runtime and are often fatal, causing the app to crash and are sent to Google Analytics automatically by setting the TrackUncaughtExceptions configuration value to true.

 ##### Documentation